-COMMUNITY LEARNING AND LITERACY CENTER Irvine Campus Rm.
-124
+COMMUNITY LEARNING AND LITERACY CENTER Irvine Campus Room 124 657-278-4310 learning@fullerton.edu

-657-936-1694/ learning@fullerton.edu

 The unique community-driven Community Learning and Literacy Center, which is operated under the Reading Department and housed at the Irvine campus, provides educational services in learning and literacy for the community at large.
-There are three components to the center: 1) a Literacy Resource Center that includes individual literacy tutoring for all ages, assessment/testing services, school and district program evaluation/strategic planning, and partnership services with CASA and Children's Social Services; 2) an Instructional Resource Center that provides a materials display offering literacy related information for parents, care-providers, educators, and businesses; and 3) a Training Facility in the areas of family/care-providers literacy and professional development for educators.
+There are three components to the center: 1) a Literacy Resource Center that includes individual literacy tutoring for all ages, assessment/testing services, school and district program evaluation/strategic planning, and partnership services with CASA and Children's Social Services; 2) an Instructional Resource Center that provides a materials display offering literacy-related information for parents, care-providers, educators, and businesses; and 3) a Training Facility in the areas of family/care-providers literacy education, college preparation/ organization, workplace literacy and professional development for educators.
 An external advisory board representing the philanthropic, business, medical, legal and educational communities provided the goals and vision for the center along with a multidisciplinary CSUF faculty.
-For more information, contact Dr. JoAnn Carter-Wells, Community Learning and Literacy Center director.